How to configure No-IP DUC service in your Raspberry PI

 sudo make install

-Second command will require some info to configure your setup:
+The second command will require some info to configure your setup:

-• Device interface to use – select your Raspberry PI interface used to connect Internet
+- Device interface to use – select your Raspberry PI interface used to connect Internet

-• NoIP.com account user (mail) and password – use the ones to login with your account in Noip.com
+- NoIP.com account user (mail) and password – use the ones to login with your account in Noip.com

-• Hostnames to update – if you have more than one hostname registered in your No-IP account, you should probably not update all hostnames together, but only the one referring your Raspberry PI (myhomepi.webhop.me in our example)
+- Hostnames to update – if you have more than one hostname registered in your No-IP account, you should probably not update all hostnames together, but only the one referring your Raspberry PI (myhomepi.webhop.me in our example)

-At this point, No-IP update client is configured and working sending dynamic updates when on public address changes.
+At this point, the No-IP update client is configured and working sending dynamic updates when on public address changes.
 To check its status, please type in your terminal:

 sudo /usr/local/bin/noip2 -S

-(last letter is a capital S).
+(the last letter is a capital S).
 This command will give back your No-IP configuration.

 sudo /usr/local/bin/noip2